PostHog/posthog.com/contents/handbook/people/offboarding.md

 ### Personal Email to the Company

-In the case of voluntary offboarding, the team member is offered the chance to send a goodbye email to the company, with relevant contact information as they move on.
+In the case of voluntary offboarding, you will be offered the chance to send a goodbye email to the company, with relevant contact information as they move on.

 ## Offboarding checklist